Q. What tax documents should I receive?

 Yes – dividends are taxed as income, because they are money that you are making off of the money you have invested.
 If you received dividends of $10 or greater, you will have tax forms.
 If you have any questions regarding taxes within your Stash account,…

-Q. Why will I receive a Corrected Consolidated Form 1099?
+Q. Why will I receive a Corrected Form 1099?

 Q. Do I have to pay taxes on my Stash Invest investments?

 Stash Invest accounts are taxable brokerage accounts.
 You are required by the IRS to report income earned from capital gains and other applicable distributions.
-Each year, Stash will send you tax documents so that you can file your taxes appropriately.
-If you have tax documents available,…
+This means you will need to pay taxes on money you make through capital gains, dividends, and income interest.…

 Didn’t find your question?

 Tell us what you’re looking for, and we’ll search for resources that could help.Ask your question